 U.S. News and World Report for 21 years, including 2015

-We accept six new residents per year, selecting the best candidates from several hundred applications.
-In 2014, we had over 400 applicants.
+We accept seven new residents per year, selecting the best candidates from several hundred applications.
+In 2016, we had over 400 applicants.

 In addition, the USC Provost has developed a unique program to allow interested senior residents and fellows the chance to obtain academic credentials (advanced degrees, certificates, etc.) while in training, with complete tuition remission for these educational activities.